DabryianY/DabryianY.github.io/README.md

 # About Me
 My name is Yauheniya Dabryian.
 I was born in Republic of Belarus  in 1985.
+I came from Cosmetology background and now I am learning new, very interesting tool in IT career like Markdown and Mermaid.
 ## My Interests
      -Computer Science
      -Sourdough Bread